By using this site, you agree to the Privacy Policy and Terms of Use.

 Practical cooking techniques that respect the science of fish cooking

-Direct-contact methods such as pan-searing or grilling suit thin pieces and emphasize rapid surface browning.
-Thicker steaks and whole fish respond well to short roasting, steaming, or a combination of sear-and-oven to ensure even doneness.
+Direct-contact methods like pan-searing or grilling are ideal for thin pieces, as they promote rapid surface browning.
+Thicker steaks and whole fish often benefit from short roasting, steaming, or a combination of searing followed by oven finishing to ensure even doneness.

 Timing and temperature: a practical table for fish cooking